-- Insects (Fall lesson) discuss insect parts and functions, go on an Insect Safari field study activity; use insect identification key, field nets, bug boxes and field guides.
+- Insects (ideal for Fall) discuss insect parts and functions, go on an Insect Safari field study activity; use insect identification key, field nets, bug boxes and field guides.
 Beneficial and harmful insects.
 Migration, hibernation, adaptation. - Map and Compass Lesson students will receive basic instructions on how to use a compass and how to pace, then will practice these lessons.
 Basic mapping instructions will support teacher lead lesson; students make a map in their journals of a selected site on Dahlem property (woodland, grassland, wetland, Natural Playscape, garden area or some other location).
 Could also make a 'sound' map. - Michigan Mammal Skins & Skulls and Adaption Study in Dahlem's Dutcher classroom students participate in Michigan Mammal Exploration hands-on activity.
-Teacher lead skull study, writing and drawing at our Jackson Rotary Pavilion. - Plant Life & Soil native vs. non-native, hike to different habitats to take soil core samples and compare differences, what organic matter make up top- and sub-soils.
+Study real Michigan mammal pelts, skulls, scat collection and more.
+Teacher leads skull study, drawing, and journaling at our Jackson Rotary Pavilion. - Plants; Native vs. Non-Native what is the difference and importance of native vs. non-native.
+What is the impact, biodiversity, competing, pathogens, economical factors, pesticides/herbicides, health of wildlife and people, etc. What can you do?
+(This pairs perfectly with the Stewardship Project pulling invasive plants.) - Predator-Prey Relationships discuss what predator and prey relationships are and how beneficial they are to the environment.
+Play a carrying capacity outdoor interactive game.
+The game will be played 2 or 3 times changing some of the details for different outcomes. - Soils hike to different habitats to take soil core samples and compare differences; do they have the same compounds, smell, feel, etc.?
+What organic matter make up top- and sub-soil?
 What is erosion?
-Who and what are nature's recyclers? - Stewardship Service Project pulling garlic mustard reinforces the importance of removing non-native invasive plants, trail trimming to maintain trail width, enlarge Natural Playscape area, prepare trail route and skit areas for Goblin Walks event, and clear area around and wash trail signs and benches.
-Other projects may become available as needed. - Tree & Plant Study identification, coniferous and deciduous, exploring Monocotous and Dichotimous keys, native vs. non-native, importance of trees and plants (renewable resource, oxygen, supports wildlife habitats, ecosystem, food, medicinal, and so much more!).
+Who and what are nature's recyclers?
+Discuss the importance of soil and the numerous uses and benefits it has. - Stewardship Service Project pulling invasive non-native plants (garlic mustard, bittersweet, honeysuckle, autumn olive, etc.) reinforces the importance of removing non-native invasive plants, enlarge Natural Playscape area, spread woodchips on Natural Playscape, prepare trail route and skit areas for Goblin Walks event, and clear area around and wash trail signs and benches.
+Other projects may become available as needed.
+Some projects are seasonal. - Tree & Plant Study parts of the tree and their function, identification, coniferous and deciduous, exploring Monocotous and Dichotomous keys, native vs. non-native, importance of trees and plants (renewable resource, oxygen, supports wildlife habitats, ecosystem, food, medicinal, and so much more!).
 Trail walk to use mono-dicot keys to locate different tree species, observe characteristics, and share interesting facts (i.e. boiling cedar greens makes a tea high in vitamin C to cure scurvy).